mehulagg/gitlab/doc/administration/uploads.md

 ## Using local storage

 This is the default configuration.
-To change the location where the uploads are stored locally, follow the steps below.
+To change the location where the uploads are stored locally, use the steps in this section based on your installation method:

-**In Omnibus installations:**
+**In Omnibus GitLab installations:**

 NOTE: **Note:**
 For historical reasons, uploads are stored into a base directory, which by default is `uploads/-/system`.
-It is strongly discouraged to change this configuration option on an existing GitLab installation.
+It's strongly discouraged to change this configuration option for an existing GitLab installation.

 _The uploads are stored by default in `/var/opt/gitlab/gitlab-rails/uploads`._